couchbaselabs/tuqtng/docs/n1ql-v1.md

 When doing a document join such as

     SELECT ...
-FROM contacts AS contact OVER contact.children AS child
+FROM contacts AS contact OVER child IN contact.children

 We agree that there is an internal structure like: